 Weather data of high precision and accuracy can only be collected if the sensors for the various weather variables are sited and installed with care.
 Mounting the sensors of a new AWS simply at the most convenient location at your observing site will almost certainly lead to significant errors in the data.
 The sensor locations really do need to be chosen with due scientific consideration for best results.

-Siting sensors is a key topic in its own right, which is covered in some detail in a PDF document downloadable from the Royal Meteorological Society website and in the faq pages for the uk.sci.weather newsgroup (see the 'Instrument Siting' section under the 'Observing and Reporting' topic).
+Siting sensors is a key topic in its own right, which is covered in some detail in a PDF document downloadable guide from the US-based CWOP organisation.
 A useful section on the UK Met Office website also has information on weather observations in the form of downloadable PDF files.

 All serious commercially available AWS systems have a published specification which will show an estimated degree of accuracy for each sensor.
 (If this information is difficult to find for a particular make/model or only talks about display resolution and not accuracy, it’s often an indication that the station is not suitable for anything other than ‘gadget’ use).
 It’s worth taking a look at this specification table for your AWS to get an idea of how reliable your data is likely to be.
 It’s also often possible to increase the accuracy of values of some parameters by calibrating the sensors – a topic which is covered elsewhere.